Welcome to the motor industry. Begin driving your career forward!

 Level Two (Intermediate) – equivalent to GCSEs / Standard Grades

 Level Three (Advanced) – equivalent to A Levels / Highers

 Level Four (Higher) – equivalent to Foundation Degree / Advanced Highers

-Cars come in all shapes and sizes and so do the career opportunities around them.
-The most obvious might be working in a garage to service vehicles and keep them in good working order, but there are many other options.
+Motor vehicles come in all shapes and sizes and so do the career opportunities around them.

-In some jobs you’ll also be facing the public and helping them, so you’ll be picking up extra communication skills along the way.
-But whatever role, whether you’re in a car dealership specialising in one make of car, a garage that repairs all vehicles or a factory building them from scratch, you’ll be gaining in confidence, learning a trade and steering your career in the right direction.
+But whether you’re in a car dealership specialising in one make of car, joining the pit crew of a motor racing team or working in the international office of a luxury car maker, you’ll be gaining in confidence, learning professional skills, and steering your career in the right direction.

 You could work in…

 25,000 new jobs will be created in automotive manufacturing to build connected and self-driving cars.
 Over 856,000 people are employed across the broader UK Automotive Industry.
 The automotive industry is a vital part of the UK economy accounting for more than £82 billion turnover and £20.2 billion value added.